 - 1. The total responsibility of participation eligibility lies with the student. - 2.
-The core subject areas to which these rules apply are Language Arts, Social Studies, Mathematics, Science, Reading/Literature and Religion. - 3.
+The core subject areas to which these rules apply are ELA Communication, Social Studies, Mathematics, Science, ELA-Reading and Religion. - 3.
 It is the responsibility of the athletic director to notify the student, the parents, and the coaches of the eligibility status of the players.
-Eligibility will be determined by the grade reports printed by the teachers by the end of the school day on Thursday of each week.
-The first week of a new grading period is a grace period.
-If a student has an F in any core subject, he/she is ineligible for practice or play based upon the Thursday grade, regardless of the status of late or missing work that is currently in the process of being submitted and graded.
-He/she will be ineligible beginning on Friday and remains ineligible through Thursday and until the Thursday report shows that the student is again eligible.
-The absence of a teacher does not impact a student's eligibility; the grades for that teacher's subject(s) are not included. - 4.
+Eligibility will be determined each Thursday afternoon by checking to see if students have any missing assignments in core subjects unless the missing work is due to absences, and it is still within the grace period for make-up work to still be turned in.
+Students must not have any missing assignments in order to be eligible to practice or play in games.
+Ineligibility begins on Friday and remains through Thursday and until the Thursday report shows that the student is again eligible.
+The absence of a teacher does not impact a student's eligibility; if it is unable to be determined whether or not there are missing assignments because a staff member is absent, the student is not "penalized" for that subject. - 4.
 Students must be in school at least one half of the normal day to be eligible for a game unless school is not in session on that day.
 Absences due to attendance at religious services (such as a Mass of Christian Burial) are exempted.
 A student who has received an in-school or out-of-school suspension may not participate in parish based athletics until reinstated into his/her regular class schedule.